Somalia Jan 8-10, 2023

 Our guide paid a general in the army $20 (normally $50 but reduced as he was a relative of Mohammed, our main guide).
 The general got into the car with us and took us to the theatre and the mosque.
 The mosque is an impressive large building with a single minaret and columns with gold designs.
 I wasn’t allowed to pass the top of the stairs and could not even look in the doors so moved around to see the prayer hall as best as I could.

 Souvenir Shop.
-We were shown some very unattractive plates with wood constructions built into the plates.
+We were shown some very unattractive plates with wood constructions built.

 Peace Gardens.
 A large area covered in plastic grass, it had several corny rides, a children’s playground and the “zoo” – two tiny pens filled with garbage containing a hyena and a monkey.
 A few photographers were using the area to take “portraits” of locals.
 There were “I love Mogadishu”, 5-sided stars and other slogans painted on some of the walls.